Nyamori2024/Nyamori2024-Nyamori2024-Nyamori2024-Brainwave_Matrix_Intern_E-commerce_Website/README.md

 3. **Persistent Cart:**
    - Even after refreshing the page or reopening the website, the cart's contents will remain as long as the `localStorage` is not cleared.

+4. **Snackbar Notifications

+    -After adding a product to the cart, a vibrant snackbar notification will appear at the bottom of the screen.
+This gives users feedback that the product has been successfully added to the cart.

 ## Technologies Used
 - **HTML:** Structure of the website.